 How do people do it all?

 With social media, it is so easy to think people do it all.
 They don’t.
-The bigger influencers have help, staff or contractors, people to help them with their businesses.
+The bigger influencers have help, staff or contractors, and people to help them with their businesses.
 The bigger bloggers have help, people they delegate tasks out to, staff or freelancers.

 Tip 5 – Delegate

 When starting out it may only be you in business, however, is it only your at home?
-I know I’m grateful for my family as I delegate some home duties out including cooking a few times a week.
+I know I’m grateful for my family as I delegate some home duties including cooking a few times a week.
 If I didn’t I wouldn’t be able to fit in all the things I do each day.
 Naturally, even with the help I get, I still need to plan my day so I am productive.

 The most important factor with working and blogging is to create a schedule that works for you and your family even if the schedule is a flexible schedule like a shift work schedule generally is.
 The way I schedule time is via time blocking and each day is different.